Erick9Thor/kreservations/README.md

 ## Start the application

+There are two apps in this workspace of NX.

+- kreservations (FrontEnd SAP)
+- Kreservations (NestJS simple backEnd with SQLlite as BD)

+Both have their Dockerfile with which they can launch the corresponding containers.

+In the root of the project, you will find the docker-compose file that allows you to do this.
+So, to speed things up, simply use docker-compose up -d.

+Another option if you want to use in local with angular server and NS webpack just do the following steps:

+npm i

-Run `npx nx serve kreservations` to start the development server.
-Happy coding!
+Run `npx nx serve kreservations` to start the frontEnd part Run in other terminal `npx nx serve kreservations-back` to start the NS simulated backEnd

 ## Build for production

 Run `npx nx build kreservations` to build the application.
+Run `npx nx build kreservations-back` to build the application.

+Or `npx nx run-many -t kreservations kreservations-back` but this option is worth because all logs ar mixed

-The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.
+The build artifacts are stored in the output directory `dist/`, ready to be deployed.

 ## Running tasks